swilgosz/hanamimastery/data/episodes/4-string-transformations-with-dry-inflector.md

 ![Command bus visualization in ruby apps](/images/episodes/4/command-bus.png)

-We wanted a `CommandBus` class, that actually registers proper handler automatically based on the given command name, following the naming convention we created.
+We wanted a `CommandBus` class, that registers proper handler automatically based on the given command name, following the naming convention we created.

 I know it sounds pretty complex, but it all comes down to this: